Updated March 18, 2026

 How to avoid

 Plan your night around closing times.
-Late bars in Camden Street/Harcourt Street area.
-Nightclubs with late licenses go until 4 AM.
+Start early — many Dubliners head to the pub by 7-8 PM.
+For late nights, head to late bars in the Camden Street, Harcourt Street, or Wexford Street area.
+Nightclubs with late licenses (Copper Face Jacks, Dicey's) go until 4 AM.
+Book clubs in advance at weekends.

 Alcohol